onyeka-hub/Project-21/README.md

 Kubernetes cluster has a Web API that can receive HTTP/HTTPS requests, but it is quite cumbersome to curl an API each and every time you need to send some command, so kubectl command tool was developed to ease a K8s administrator’s life.

 With this tool you can easily interact with Kubernetes to deploy applications, inspect and manage cluster resources, view logs and perform many more administrative operations.

+Because I had already installed on my windows system, my wsl ubuntu can pick it up and I dont need to install it again on the ubuntu.

 ### Installing kubectl